-CASH: make a powerful impact with the simplest gift
+Cash: make a powerful impact with the simplest gift

 The simplest way to make a gift is to write a check or use your credit card.
 Every gift furthers our work, no matter the amount.
 Because so many donors make these types of gifts every year, the combined impact is an extremely significant and vital part of our ongoing work.
-Gifts using cash, check, or credit card are deductible if you itemize-we will send you the proper acknowledgment of your gift for income tax purposes.
+Gifts using cash, check, or credit card are deductible if you itemize-we will send you the proper acknowledgement of your gift for income tax purposes.

-Because the 2017 Tax Cuts and Jobs Act raised the standard deduction amount for individual taxpayers, you may want to consider "bunching" your donations-combining several years' worth of gifts into the same year so you can benefit from itemizing your tax return.
+Because the 2017 Tax Cuts and Jobs Act raised the standard deduction amount for individual taxpayers, you may want to consider a strategy called bunching-combining several years' worth of gifts into the same year so you can benefit from itemizing your tax return.
 Your advisors can help you determine if this is a good approach for you.

-APPRECIATED STOCK: take advantage of tax benefits
+Appreciated stock: take advantage of tax benefits